-Beef Pot Pie With Cheddar Onion Biscuits is a hearty and filling one dish meal.
+Beef Pot Pie with Cheddar Onion Biscuits is a hearty and filling one dish meal.
 The sauce can be varied according to your taste and the drop biscuits on top are cinch to make.
 Serve it alone, or with a salad to round out the meal, and watch it disappear.

 National Biscuit Month

-Beef Pot Pie With Cheddar Onion Biscuits
+Beef Pot Pie topped with Cheddar Onion Biscuits is a riff on Chicken Pot Pie

 I have fond memories of seeing the kitchen counter covered in flour and my Mom rolling and cutting biscuits for our meal.
 There was always butter and a variety of jellies and jams, and in the Summer fresh from the garden sliced tomatoes to dress our biscuits.
 Biscuits here in the South tend to be more savory but, sweet biscuits or scones, are popular too.
 They're delectable.
 Homemade cheddar-onion drop biscuits make the perfect topping for this hearty beef pot pie.
 It's a one dish meal packed with the kind of comfort that's sure to please your hungry eaters.
 You may also like to checkout this recipe for Instant Pot Beef Pot Pie from Family Favorite Recipes.